 - The Energy and Environmental Affairs Committee hosted a meeting with newly appointed DEP Commissioner David Cash on June 24, 2014.

 - Our MassDOT Highway Partnering Committee meets regularly with agency staff to discuss business issues and ways to improve project delivery; the MBTA Partnering Committee collaborates with the MBTA leadership team on the same topics.

 - Our Massport Partnering Committee worked with Authority staff to modify certain provisions of the Massport standard contract that had caused concern in the engineering community.

 Legislative and Regulatory

-- Leading advocacy for SB 795, the “Good Samaritan” bill for design professionals and contractors, including coordination of meetings with key legislators.
+- ACEC/MA is leading advocacy for S.795, the “Good Samaritan” bill for design professionals and contractors, including coordination of meetings with key legislators.

 - ACEC/MA has scheduled a series of briefings with candidates for governor and attorney general.
 ACEC/MA members have had the opportunity to gain a sense of the candidates through interactive discussions in a small group setting.
 Participants so far have included Charlie Baker and Steve Grossman for governor and Maura Healey, John Miller and Warren Tolman for attorney general.
 Additional briefings are being scheduled.